jbrill01/comp20-jbrillon/README.md

-This is my work
+This is my private repository for Comp20.

-Ming was here
+In it, you can find different projects that I've completed over the course of the semester.